 A complaint is listed in the database when the company responds to the complaint, or after the company has had the complaint for 15 days, whichever comes first.
-Complaints are not published if they do not meet all of the publication criteria.11
+Complaints are not published if they do not meet all of the publication criteria.27

-The database generally updates nightly, and contains certain individual complaint-level data collected by the CFPB, including the type of complaint, the date of submission, the consumer's state, and the company that the complaint concerns.
+The database updates nightly, and contains certain individual complaint-level data collected by the CFPB, including the type of complaint, the date of submission, the consumer's zip code, and the company that the complaint concerns.
 The database also includes information about the actions taken by a company in response to a complaint - whether the company's response was timely, how the company responded, and whether the consumer disputed the company's response.
 The database does not include confidential information about consumers' identities.

-On June 25, 2015, the CFPB began to publish consumer complaint narratives in the Consumer Complaint Database.
+In 2015, the CFPB began to publish consumer complaint narratives in the Consumer Complaint Database.
 Consumers now have the choice to share in their own words their experiences with the consumer financial marketplace.
 Only those narratives for which opt-in consumer consent is obtained and to which a robust personal information scrubbing process is applied are eligible for disclosure.
 The CFPB gives companies the option to respond publicly to the substance of the consumer complaints they receive from the CFPB by selecting from a set list of public-facing response categories.

-Web-based features of the database facilitate the ability to filter data based on specific search criteria, to aggregate data in various ways, such as by complaint type, company, state, date, or any combination of available variables, to download data, and to search for words found in complaints.
+Web-based features of the database facilitate the ability to filter data based on specific search criteria, to aggregate data in various ways, such as by complaint type, company, zip code, date, or any combination of available variables, and to download data.
 Information from the database has been shared on social media and evaluated using other new applications.

-11 See Disclosure of Certain Credit Card Complaint Data, 77 Fed.
+27 See Disclosure of Certain Credit Card Complaint Data, 77 Fed.
 Reg.
 37,558 (June 22, 2012).